spl01tprivate/StarControl/README.md

 ![Schematic_Star-Control_2021-10-06](https://user-images.githubusercontent.com/33253725/149627361-69b01865-dca2-4f18-b78a-5a95abb0b29b.png)

 ## Battery concept & Vehicle wiring
-Because all of this relys on the power of my vehicle's battery I made a concept on how to power the whole circuitry without draining my battery if the car is sleeping.
+All of the above controllers relys on the power of my vehicle's battery.
+That beeing the case, I created a concept on how to power the whole circuitry without draining the battery while the vehicle is sleeping.
 I decided to only power the MCUs if the car wakes up and therefore activates relay clamp 15.
-Then there is clamp 15R and the starter clamp 50 which I use as input signals to compute the state of the motor (running or not).
-If the motor gets started clamp 50 is pulled high during the starting process and 15R remains high until the key is rotated to state 15 in which the motor switches off again.
-I am additionally reading the state of the DRLs which I decided to control myself with 2 MOSFETs.
-Unfortunately I ran into the problem that the ECU of the car notices that the current draw on the original DRL lines is 0 mA if not connected to ground and therefore displays a warning message in my instrument cluster.
-I solved this problem by choosing accordingly dimensioned power resisitors with metal heatsinks to spread the heat safely.
+Additionally, there are clamp 15R and the starter clamp 50 which I use as input signals to compute the state of the motor (running or not).
+If the motor gets started clamp 50 is pulled high.
+Clamp 15R remains high until the key is rotated to state 15 in which the motor switches off again.
+Besides, I am also reading the DRLs state, because I decided to control them myself with 2 MOSFETs.
+Unfortunately, I ran into the problem that the car's ECU notices the lack of current draw on the original DRL lines and therefore displays a warning message in my instrument cluster.
+I solved this problem by choosing accordingly dimensioned power resisitors, connecting the DRL lines via these resistor to GND and finally converting the ECUs output current into heat, which is then safely spreaded by using the power resistors' metal heatsinks.
 Below is a rough concept from the early development stages of this project.

 ![Flowchart](https://user-images.githubusercontent.com/33253725/149628122-031fb700-c198-4e6d-90bc-a2dc74feb59b.png)